 Founder and CEO/Executive Director

-Candice founded EOC to address the disinvestment and lack of resources in East Oakland and lack of representation of East Oakland residents in local politics and governing bodies.
+Candice founded EOC in 2016 to drive racial and economic equity in East Oakland.
+It was the long stemming disinvestment and lack of resources in East Oakland that compiled Candice to start this grassroots membership based organization harnessing the collective power of millennials.
 Candice brings her wealth of experience serving on community focused committees, boards and more to her leadership role in EOC and the community.
 Candice served on the advisory committee for Breaking the Silence Town Hall on Women and Girls of Color in Oakland from 2015-2016, an annual town hall creating space to amplify, educate, and advocate in support of girls and women of color in Oakland.
 It is Candice’s passion for Black arts and culture that led her to serve as the President of the Museum of the African Diaspora (MoAD) Vanguard from 2014-2016, where she increased membership, visibility and funding.
 MoAD Vanguard is the young professional and membership group committed to supporting the museum through distinctive art, social, education, and philanthropic initiatives.
 As an influencer, she also served on the Vanguard board for five years.
 Candice currently serves on the Board of Directors for East Bay Permanent Real Estate Cooperative (EBPREC).

 Candice has received numerous awards and recognition.
 In 2019, she was selected as one of The Root's Top 100 Most Influential African Americans.
-Candice is the 2018 runner up for the Rotary Oakland's Rising Star Award.
-She is also a 2018 Jefferson Award winner for her efforts to feed the unhoused.
-Candice is a recipient of the 2017 Trailblazer Award from In the Spirit Awards.
-She is also a 2016 recipient of the Community Leader Award by Black Elected Officials of the East Bay.
-Also in 2016, Candice was named Top 6 Under 40 by the Black Women Organized for Political Action (BWOPA) HerStory Empowers Award.
-Candice has been featured in Oakland Magazine, KQED, San Francisco Chronicle, and DemocracyNow! for her work with EOC.
-Recently, Candice was a special guest on Pod Save America's live tour in San Jose.
+Candice is the 2018 runner up for Rotary Oakland’s Rising Star Award.
+She is a recipient of the 2017 Trailblazer Award from In the Spirit Awards.
+Candice is also a 2016 recipient of the Community Leader Award by Black Elected Officials of the East Bay.
+Also in 2016, Candice was named Top 6 Under 40 by the Black Women Organized for Political Action (BWOPA) HerStory Empowers Award in the arts and entertainment category.
+Candice has been featured in Oakland Magazine, KQED, San Francisco Chronicle, DemocracyNow! for her work in advocacy, policy and organizing with unhoused populations.
+Candice was a special guest on Pod Save America's live tour in San Jose.

 Inspired by the Black Panther Party and Marcus Garvey, Keta’s civic engagement is driven by her passion to develop an economic base for the Black residents of Oakland.
 Her early advocacy is rooted at Merritt College where she served as the Vice President of The Black Student Union, President of the Kem(istry) Club, President of the Associated Students of Merritt College, and served on the Student Trustees of the Peralta Community College School District.
 Keta’s goals were to restore the resilience of the student government planted by Chairman Bobby Seale and other former Black Panthers, which focused on leveraging the institution’s resources to address the social justice issues students face in their community prohibiting them to thrive in life and academics.
 Keta transitioned from student advocacy to neighborhood community organizing focused on racial and economic justice.